VitalSeptfonds/OpenWeatherStation/README.md

-# OpenWheatherStation
+# OpenWeatherStation

 ## The Project
-The main goal is to create an Open Wheather Station based on STM32.
+The main goal is to create an Open Weather Station based on STM32.
 This weather station will give access to real time data through an Web API.

 ### Main Functionality